Oraci/max-challenge/README.md

 # React Coding Challenge

 ## `Music challenge`
 The frontend was created using react, context-api and styled components.
+The main search input I used react-select.
 For the endpoints I used as required documentation.

 - Created a screen home that is possible to search by genre, the result card list is possible to add and remove from favorite list.